danielbultrini/Quantum-Hold-em-/README.md

 ## Introduction
 - Quantum Hold'em is a two-player game designed to develop an intuition about common operations on qubits.
 - In the beginning, every player gets a set of cards with gates.
 In the simple version of the game, they are drawn from the set (_X_, _H_, _Z_, _HZ_).
-- A quantum circuit with randomly distributed gates and several empty spots is generated.
-During the game, the players place their cards on the empty spots.
+- A quantum circuit with randomly distributed gates and several empty fields is generated.
+The gates are splitted into several layers separated by barriers.
+During the game, the players start filling the layers with empty fields from the left by placing their cards on the spots denoted by _P0_ and _P1_ for the player number 0 and 1, respectively.

 ![picture](./circuit_example.png)

-in the beginning, quantum circuit is generated, it has empty spots where players place their gates
-- in each round, both players place one of their cards on the pre-defined spots in the same layer, and so on until the last layer
-- when the last empty layer is filled, the final state is measued
+- When the last empty layer is filled, the game finishes and the final state is measured.
-- objective is to maximize the number of 0's or 1's for player 0 and player 1, respectively in the measurement output

-## Game example
+- Player 0 wins if 0's are represented in the measured state with higher probability than 50%, player 1 wins if 1's occur with probability higher than 50%.